humdrum-tools/humdrum-documentation/guide/ch34/index.md

 Each of the row variant files can be used as a template for the [**patt**](/tool/patt) command (see [Chapter 21](/guide/ch21)).
-The following \"rowfind\" script shows how the Humdrum tools can be coordinated to carry out an automatic search and identification of tone row variants for some score.
+The following "rowfind" script shows how the Humdrum tools can be coordinated to carry out an automatic search and identification of tone row variants for some score.